 There aren’t many doctors out there that specialize in Methylation but you can find a couple lists here and here.
 Take note that many alternative practitioners, including Chiropractors, are so highly specialized in MTHFR that they blow the brightest MD’s out of the water in their knowledge about Methylation.
 Unfortunately, these doctors are not usually covered by insurance (some insurance companies will reimburse partial fees), primarily because insurance will not pay for lengthy visits.
 This kind of specialty can not fit into the 15 or 30 minute window your insurance *might* be willing to cover.
 So you may have to choose between an out-of-pocket expense of around $250- $400/ hour for an MTHFR specialist, or hitting the books yourself.
 But we are getting ahead of ourselves here.
 I’ll have a new post in the very near future about what the results means and where to get more information.

 Step one, testing.
-It can be done through your doctor’s office, through AncestryDNA, or through 23andMe.
+It can be done through your doctor’s office, through AncestryDNA, or through 23andMe [pending confirmation, we are hearing they may have removed MTHFR from 23ndMe testing].
 Another option is through Amy Yasko’s testing (she is expensive and only covers about 30 genes, but provides a very extensive notebook full of information pertaining to those genetic mutations and printouts from your specific gene results).
 There are benefits to each one, but quite frankly getting it done through 23andMe or a similar mail-in option far outweighs getting it done in the doctors office.
 Here’s some quick information.

 Doctors Office Testing:

-- Covers MTHFR 677 but I hear that occasionally the doctor may forget to check for the other one, 1298.
-Insurance will usually cover it, depending on your policy.
-However, when they forget to check for 1298 they often will deny the other test.
+- Covers MTHFR 677 but I hear that occasionally the doctor may forget to check for the other one, MTHFR 1298.
+Insurance will usually cover it, depending on your policy and proper diagnostic codes.
+However, when they forget to check for 1298 the first time, they may deny it if 677 was already tested for and 1298 was left out.
+Be sure they are requested together.

-- If you have a deductible, it might actually exceed the price of the 23andMe test, since getting it though the lab is far more expensive
+- If you have a deductible, it might actually exceed the price of the mail-order test, since getting it though the lab is far more expensive

 - Regular doctors (and even geneticists) may not test for other mutations because they think they are irrelevant or they simply don’t know about them.
 Mutations such as CBS and COMT can be extremely important when considering you or your child’s methylation status because they work together.

-- Testing in the office might benefit you in a case where the doctor is willing to sign a medical exemption but wants to rely on a lab result he orders himself rather than your printout from 23andMe.
+- Testing in the office might benefit you in a case where the doctor is willing to sign a medical exemption, but needs a lab result to support his documentation rather than your printout from 23andMe.

 - NutrEval offers MTHFR only through the mail, and 23andMe offers all your genetics for $199 (you get pages and pages of your genes).
 While 23andMe is not legally allowed to offer interpretations, the data can be downloaded and plugged into websites such as Genetic Genie or Livewello.
 When new studies come out about genes, you have your data on hand.